Fever in babies is a common concern among parents and caregivers. However, a fever itself is not dangerous.

 - The baby is younger than 3 months old.

-Go to the emergency room for a fever if:
+Go to the emergency room for a fever if a baby:

-- A baby has a seizure for the first time.
+- has a seizure for the first time

-- A baby has a seizure that lasts longer than 15 minutes.
+- has a seizure that lasts longer than 15 minutes

 A fever in a newborn may be a sign of a serious medical condition.
-Newborns are more vulnerable to infections, and so it is important to take seriously any signs that a newborn has an infection.
-Call the doctor if a newborn has a fever or other signs of illness.
+Newborns are more vulnerable to infections, so it is important to take any signs of infection seriously.
+Call a doctor if a newborn has a fever or other signs of illness.

-One of the biggest concerns with newborns is respiratory illness.
-Newborns breathe more through their noses than older infants and children, so congestion can make breathing more difficult.
+One concern with newborns is respiratory illness.
+Newborns breathe more through their noses than older infants and children, so congestion can make breathing appear more difficult.
 They also have smaller airways.

-Lack of oxygen can seriously injure a newborn.
-If a baby has trouble breathing, call a doctor even if their fever goes down.
+A lack of oxygen can seriously injure a newborn.
+If a baby has trouble breathing, call a doctor, even if their fever goes down.